Peter Lougheed: Early political career

 Lougheed believed that the time was right for a change in Alberta's political landscape.
-He thought that the Social Credit party was too rural and lacked assertiveness in intergovernmental relations.
+He thought that Social Credit was too rural and lacked assertiveness in intergovernmental relations.
 According to Lougheed, Alberta needed to be a senior partner in Confederation, but the Social Credit Party was not in touch with the province's true potential to be a national leader.
-He resolved to win the leadership of the provincial Progressive Conservative party and to navigate it into government.
+To that end, he resolved to win the leadership of the provincial Progressive Conservative party and to navigate it into government.
 Before the leadership convention, Lougheed travelled around the province eagerly meeting supporters and constituency members to build his support base.
 Lougheed also started to build a team of supporters who followed him throughout his career including Roy Deyell, Merv Leitch, and Rod McDaniel, who took prominent positions in the Progressive Conservative Party.

 In March 1965, Lougheed emerged victorious in the Progressive Conservative Party's leadership convention by defeating Duncan McKillop, a lawyer, who had previously run as the party's candidate for Calgary Queens Park in the 1963 election.
 The only other candidate, John Scott, a town councillor from Edson who had also entered the race, withdrew on the first day of the convention.
 Lougheed was nominated from the floor by Lou Hyndman and Charles Arthur Clark, father of future prime minister Joe Clark.
 Although the Progressive Conservative Association did not release the vote totals, biographer David G. Wood claimed that Lougheed received 91 per cent of the delegates' votes.

 After becoming the party leader, Lougheed's first challenge was the 1966 by-election in Pincher Creek-Crowsnest following the death of the eighteen-year Social Credit representative William Kovach.
 Lougheed and his team campaigned vigorously for candidate Alexander Wells, but the Progressive Conservative finished third with 18.6 per cent of the vote, trailing both the successful New Democratic candidate Garth Turcott and the Social Credit candidate.
 Despite the defeat, Lougheed saw it as a minor setback.